tstangenberg/cyber-dojo-languages-start-points/docs/readme.txt

 k8s while the 1st one is still completing.
 If the ready? probe fails for too long does it enter the crash-loop-backoff?

-languages-start-points then need to become a daemonSet.
+languages-start-points then needs to become a daemonSet.

+How would this work for a commander started server?

 How would this affect start-point creation using the cyber-dojo script?
 At the moment, lcoally, I do things like